expressobits/Localization/README.md

-# WSLocalization-Tool-for-Unity
+# Sentence Translator Tool for Unity
-World Simple Localization Tool for Unity
+Sentence Translator Tool for Unity